pweil-/kubernetes/docs/proposals/security-context-constraints.md

 An administrator may wish to create a resource in a namespace that runs with escalated privileges.
 This is similar to saying `sudo make me a pod`.
-By allowing security context constraints to operate on both an user and service account level, administrators are able to create pods in namespaces with elevated privileges based on the administrator's security context constraints.
+By allowing security context constraints to operate on both the requesting user and pod's service account administrators are able to create pods in namespaces with elevated privileges based on the administrator's security context constraints.